chrybrk/Practice-End-Semester/national_movement.md

 Accomplishments and Contribution of Swaraj Party

+# IMPORTANT
 The significant achievements of the Swaraj Party must be addressed.
 They defeated the Public Safety Bill in 1928.
 The Swarajist party gave passionate speeches on civil freedom and self-rule in the Assembly.

-• The leading member who became the speaker of the Central Legislative Assembly in 1925 was Swarajist Vithalbhai Patel.
+• The leading member who became the speaker of the Central Legislative Assembly in 1926 was Swarajist Vithalbhai Patel.
 • They were able to disclose the drawbacks of the reforms by Montagu-Chelmsford.
 • The party even got higher votes than the Government in budgetary allocation issues